 by the bugs in my head!

-QUOTE: “Some people wonder why others often fail to treat them with respect–not realizing they have signaled it’s not necessary to treat them with respect.”
+QUOTE: “Some people wonder why others often fail to treat them with respect — not realizing they’ve signaled that it’s not necessary to treat them with respect.”

 V= Victim // P= Perpetrator (abuser)

-VICTIM (Def.)
-There are 2 broad categories of Vs – one is voluntary (for a principle or religious belief, in war, to save a loved one….) & the other is not.
+VICTIMS – There are 2 broad categories of Vs – Voluntary (for a principle or religious belief, in war, to save a loved one….) & Involuntary.

-For our purpose a Victim is anyone who suffers continual harm from another – when a child, as an invalid or the elderly, & not by choice, BY –
+For our purpose a Victim is anyone who suffers continual harm from another – as a child, as an invalid or the elderly, & not by choice.

 • emotionally tortured, & mentally disoriented

-• punked or teased, the target of someone’s anger, ridiculed
+• ridiculed, punked or teased, the continual target of someone’s anger

 • punished for the errors or stupidity of others